mpollayil/Code-for-Habitat-Data-Analysis/README.md

-# Habitat6210 Code for Data Analysis
+# Code for Habitat Data Analysis

-This repository contains example MATLAB code for extracting and analysing the ROS bag files contained in the Habitat6210 dataset.
+This repository contains example MATLAB code for extracting and analysing the ROS bag files contained in the datasets of Robotic Monitoring of Habitats.

 ## Getting Started